callumrollo/callumrollo.github.io/content/articles/packaging.md

     python_requires='>=3.6',
 )
 ```
-You'll find detail on all these in the [python.org article](https://packaging.python.org/tutorials/packaging-projects/#packaging-your-project).
+You'll find detail on all these in this [python.org article](https://packaging.python.org/tutorials/packaging-projects/#packaging-your-project).

 Now, we package the code using **setuptools**.
 If you haven't got it installed it already, it's on pip and conda-forge.
-Then from the command line in the package base directory, run:
+From the command line in the package base directory (packaging-dir in this case), run:

 `python setup.py sdist`

+This will create a directory `dist` that contains a tar archive of your packaged code.
+You will notice that the name of this archive is named using the `name` and `version` fields from setup.py.

 ### Shipping to PyPI

+Now that we've made out package, we want to put it somewhere everyone can access it.
+The most popular site for Python packages as PyPI.
+When we're starting out however, it's best to use the sandbox test PyPI, which works exactly like the real PyPI but is a safe place to make mistakes while we practice.

+Just change the stuff in the angle brackets.
+You probably shouldn't [reuse your password](https://xkcd.com/792/).

+You ship the package to test-PyPI with `twine`, this is also availble via pip and conda.

+`python -m twine upload  dist/* --repository testpypi`

+And that's it!
+Go check out your work on test.pypi.org

+You can now install your package anywhere in the world with
+`pip install -i https://test.pypi.org/simple/ doubler==0.0.1`

+Once that works, do it for real on pyPI by dropping the --repository testpypi.

 For (test)PyPI to accept your package, you'll need the correct credentials.
-These go in a file called **.pypirc** in your home folder:
+You can type these in the command line each time you upload your package, or add them to a  file called **.pypirc** in your home folder:

 ```shell
 [distutils]